jsa-aerial/hanami/README.md

  :mark {:type "circle", :size :MSIZE}
  :encoding :ENCODING}
 ```
-In the above transform we specified values for `:UDATA`, `:X`, `:Y`, and `COLOR`.
+In the above transform we specified values for `:UDATA`, `:X`, `:Y`, and `:COLOR`.
 First, none of these are anywhere to be seen in `ht/simple-point-chart` so where do they come from?
 Second, what happened to all those other fields like `:usermeta` and those values like `:SELECTION`.
-Both questions have answers rooted in the map of defaults for transformations.
+Both questions have answers rooted in the map of default _substitution keys_ and values for transformations.
 There is nothing special about these defaults and a user can completely change them if they do not like the key names or their values.
-However, out of the box, here is a subset of these options that answer our two questions and where some other values came from:
+However, out of the box, Hanami provides a starting set and  here is a subset of those substitutions that answer our two questions and also where some other values come from:

 ```Clojure
   :BACKGROUND "floralwhite"